froesecom/datarock-client/README.md

 ```
 const projectUuid = "some-uuid" // project uuids can be deduced from the ListProjectsCommand
 const artefactType = "depth_registration" // see Datarock API documentation for list of resources
+const holeIds = ["foo", "bar"] // can be deduced from the ListHolesCommand
 const lastUpdatedBefore = Date.now()
 const DAY_IN_MILLISECONDS = 24 * 60 * 60 * 1000
 // yesterday (not accounting for day light savings, etc)